Tensor Fascia Lab

 Applied Structural Thinking for the Human Body

-Structural Bodywork and ScarWork help the body organise tension, move with more ease, and recover from stress, injury, and scarring.
+Structural Integration & ScarWork help the body organise tension, move with more ease, and recover from stress, injury, and scarring.

 • Chronic tension